base training

 If I had to explain base training in one sentence, it would be this: “Training to get ready for real training.”
 Base training is the easiest part of any training cycle, and it will make every subsequent training cycle easier.
 What’s not to like?!
 The main goals in the base phase are developing general endurance, general speed, and injury resistance.

 General endurance: This comes down to your weekly easy mileage.
-Whatever your training level, you will need to build up an endurance base that allows you to execute and recover from all workouts that come your way in the later stages of your training plan.
+Whatever your training level, you will need to build up an endurance base that allows you to execute and recover from all workouts in the later stages of your training plan.
 Otherwise, you will fall short of your potential.

 Injury resistance: Training for performance goals happens at the edge of your current ability.
 Hence, potential injuries can’t be ruled out entirely.
 But most injuries are due to training errors.
-I will argue that many athletes tackle workloads and workouts without an adequate strength and conditioning base and therefore end up being sidelined by injury.
+I will argue that many athletes are sidelined by injury because they take on heavy workloads and workouts without having an adequate strength and conditioning base.

 Increase Your Weekly Mileage

-Increasing your weekly mileage is in itself a potent stimulus to enhance performance.
-It builds mitochondria, increases aerobic enzymes in your slow-twitch muscle fibers, and gives your heart a full contraction at every beat at only 60% of VO2max.
-That’s a good return on investment, considering a pace where you should be able to hold a conversation.
+Increasing your weekly mileage is a potent stimulus to enhance performance.
+It builds mitochondria, increases aerobic enzymes in your slow-twitch muscle fibers, and gives your heart a full contraction at every beat at only 60% of VO2 max.
+That’s a good return on investment, considering a pace at which you should be able to hold a conversation.

-You probably have heard of the 10-percent rule, which states never to increase your mileage by 10 percent in any given week.
+You probably have heard of the 10-percent rule, which states that you should never increase your mileage by 10 percent in any given week.
 That’s a good rule of thumb but not an exact science.
 The upper limit of that rate of progression (10%) is appropriate only if you were at your target mileage level in a previous training cycle.

 Let’s assume you start at 30 miles/week and increase your mileage by 3 miles week-by-week.
 You would end up at 54 miles/week after 8 weeks.
 And that’s without compounding, which takes you to 64 miles in the same time frame.
 That’s a recipe for burnout and injury.
 At the minimum, you should be at 60 percent of your mileage goal at the start of your base phase.